phthtgvi/csc13010-exercise/README.md

 - `ConfigManager.hpp`: Manages system configuration, including valid email suffixes and phone number regex patterns.
 The configuration is stored and loaded from the `config.json` file.
 - `RecordIO.hpp`: Provides functions for exporting and importing data in CSV and JSON formats, enabling easy storage and retrieval of student information from files.
 - `StatusRulesManager.hpp`: Manages student status transition rules, such as from "Active" to "Graduated."
 These rules are stored and loaded from the `status_rules.json` file.
+- `CertificateGenerator.hpp/CertificateGenerator.cpp`: provide the core functionality for generating certificate documents for students.
+These files define a set of functions that take a structured data object (typically a CertificateData structure containing information such as student details, university details, and certificate-specific fields) and produce a formatted certificate output in Markdown or Docx.

 The application enforces the following validation rules: